zendframework/zend-expressive/doc/book/reference/migration/to-v2.md

 - [Final handlers become default delegates](#final-handlers-become-default-delegates)
 - [Programmatic middleware pipelines](#programmatic-middleware-pipelines)
 - [Implicit handling of `HEAD` and `OPTIONS` requests](#handling-head-and-options-requests)

+## Signature changes

+The following signature changes were made that could affect _class extensions_:

+- `Zend\Expressive\Application::__call($method, array $args)`: previously, the
+  `$args` argument was not typehinted; it now is.
+If you are extending this class and overriding that method, you will need to update your method signature accordingly.

 ## Removed functionality